Website Revival

 It didn’t take me long to find the command line program, WGET.
 When run, it will crawl through a website and save everything locally.
 It didn’t take me long to write a terminal script to save my entire website in HTML into a GitHub directory that could push back to the Github to be hosted.

 There were still some broken links, dynamic links that needed to be changed, and the image gallery that needed to be re-written.
 A few weeks later, those were all solved.
 I cleaned up some old posts, and removed some problematic ones from 15+ years ago.
 I'm also hosting images directly from Google Drive.
 Now, I’ve written a few new posts to cover some topics from the last year.
 There are still some posts that I haven't written yet.
 You can see that progress on GitHub.
+I even made a custom error page!

 I think everything is good enough to consider my website reopened. :)